-Southern Fried Salmon Patties
+Ingredients for Skillet Fried Salmon Patties

-Gently place the salmon patty into the hot oil and using the back of the spoon, shape the patty as desired.
+Gently place the mixture into the hot oil and using the back of the spoon, shape the patty as desired.
 We like ours fairly thin so I press them down.

 We are not deep frying so you will want to keep the oil shallow.
 Once they are browning on one side, carefully turn them over to cook on the other side.
 I use a spatula and a fork for turning so the patty doesn’t splatter.